-The French Gut Project
+The French Gut project

-The project includes several scientifics axes:
+The project includes several scientific axes:

-Officially launched on October 26, 2019 at the 14th International Conference on Genomics (ICG-14)
+Officially launched on October 26th, 2019 at the 14th International Conference on Genomics (ICG-14)

-The project in a few details:
+The project in a few facts:

 • Karolinska Institute of Sweden